 - Threat modeling: Listing the most important assets and secondary targets providing attack routes to them.

 - Vulnerability analysis: Finding routes to the system through port and web scans and configuration bugs.

-- Exploitation: The actual attack, with the intention to bypass all existing security measures undetected for as long as possible.
+- Exploitation: The actual attack, to bypass all existing security measures undetected for as long as possible.

 - Reporting: Reporting the key findings of the test and the technical details of the testing procedure.

 Understanding the status is the key to improvement

 It is not possible to know how good your defenses are unless they have been tested.

 The testing scenario that is best for you and your organization depends on the vulnerabilities you have.
 The options range from DDoS emulation to penetration testing to the widest scope of red team testing.
 The scope of the testing varies, but the result is always increased awareness of risks and protection from cyber threats.